+ICS Updated: January 2011

-Reason for Standard: ICS Updated: Reason for Update: ICS 0030 is a continuation of existing practice.
-January 2011 Clarification of guideline.
+Reason for Update: Clarification of guideline.
 Information on organ procurement is maintained by registries.

 ICS 002x DATE FOR EACH PROCEDURE CODED

 From 1st January 2011 HIPE will record the date each coded procedure was performed on.
 Only those procedures performed in the hospital during the admission are to be coded.